-This is a comprehensive study of the basic principles of microbiology as it applies to the health field.
-A brief survey of the history of the science is given.
-Emphasis is placed on understanding the variety and differences among microbes, their metabolism, genetics, and their relationship to humans.
-Also covered are modern recombinant DNA technologies, including genetic engineering, gene therapy, DNA profiling, genomics, and cloning.
-Laboratory study accompanies this and successful completion of these exercises is a partial requirement of the course.
-Prerequisites/Corequisites: SCIN101 or SCIN201
+This is a comprehensive study of the basic principles of microbiology.
+A brief survey of the history of the science and evolutionary taxonomy is given.
+Emphasis is placed on understanding the variety and differences among microbes, their metabolism, genetics, and their relationship, pathogens or not, to humans.
+Also covered are modern recombinant DNA technologies, including genetic engineering, gene therapy, DNA profiling, PCR genomics, and cloning.
+Laboratory study accompanies this course and successful completion of these exercises and the isolation and identification of unknown organisms are necessary as a partial requirement of the course.
+Prerequisites: SCIN101 or SCIN201